Sangeeta-vishwakarma/data-analysis-with-excel/README.md

 6. Work_accident: Whether the employee had a workplace accident.

-7.left: Whether the employee left the workplace or not {0, 1}.
+7. left: Whether the employee left the workplace or not {0, 1}.

 8. promotion_last_5years: Whether the employee was promoted in the last five years.